NikhilDwa/Audio-to-Text-Summarization/README.md

 ## Introduction

-Audio's text summarization app is a simple application that is developed to give the summary of your audio file.
-The user is suppose to upload the audio file to the application then the application will convert the audio file into the text and then to its summary.
+Audio's text summarization app is a simple application that is developed to give a summary of your audio file.
+The user is supposed to upload the audio file to the application; then, the application will convert the audio file into the text and then to its summary.

 ## Technologies